 Make sure your clubs are fit for your game.
 The right golf ball can also make a difference, as some are designed to reduce spin and enhance distance.

-Stay Mentally Tough: Golf is a mental as much as a physical game.
-Keep a good mindset all through the round; avoid obsessing on weak shots.
+Golf is a mental as much as a physical game.
+Keep a good mindset all through the round; avoid obsessing over weak shots.

 The Role of Handicap in Breaking 100